ktmud/cached-dependencies/README.md

       cache-save pip
 ```

-### Command shortcuts
+### Shortcut commands

-As aforementioned, you can define command shortcuts to be used in the `run` input.
-All the predefined shortcuts can be found [here](https://github.com/ktmud/cached-dependencies/blob/master/src/scripts/bashlib.sh).
+All predefined shortcut commands can be found [here](https://github.com/ktmud/cached-dependencies/blob/master/src/scripts/bashlib.sh).
+You can customize them or add new ones in `.github/workflows/bashlib.sh`.

-You can customize these shortcuts or add new shortcuts in `.github/workflows/bashlib.sh`.
-For example, if you want to install additional packages for `pip`, simply add this to the bashlib file:
+For example, if you want to install additional packages for before saving `pip` cache, simply add this to the `bashlib.sh` file:

 ```bash
 # override the default `pip-install` command